Telling Compelling Stories

 Assessment & Certification

-The Telling Compelling Stories Course is also designed to help you prepare for a potential assessment with the EGA in the PTGA PQ; Presentation Skills for Polar Guides.
+Our Telling Compelling Stories course is also designed to help you prepare for a potential assessment in the PTGA PQ; Presentation Skills for Polar Guides.
+Know that you have to be a member of the PTGA to be assessed.
 Please contact us for this additional assessment option.
-Note that this assessment, offered by EGA, is online.
-Please see under "Assessments" for more information on this option.
+Note that this assessment is offered by the EGA, as an online assessment.
+Please see under Certification with EGA for more information on this option.

 Dates & Location: